Redactix

 Security Note

-The included upload.php is a basic example.
+The included redactix_images.php is a basic example.
 For production use, add your own security measures: authentication, CSRF tokens, rate limiting, and file storage outside web root.
+Enable delete functionality with caution.

 Server Response Format